Alta Help Center

 • Updated

-We decided to combine these two articles into one in an effort to provide a better understanding of how the Alta failover works, which happens to explain why you may see a high number of DNS queries coming from Alta devices.
+We decided to combine these two articles into one in an effort to provide a better understanding of how the Alta failover on WiFi works, which happens to explain why you may see a high number of DNS queries coming from Alta devices.

 DNS queries are high because ping.alta.inc is a CNAME for dl.alta.inc, which has a low TTL, which will reduce the odds of a cached DNS query being returned.
 Additionally, there are 2 requests from each device; one for an A record (for IPv4) and a AAAA (for IPv6) every 30 seconds, or a total of 480 queries per device per hour.